 It’s not a long hike: round-trip, this trail spans just under a mile.
 But it’s one of the most popular trails off the Blue Ridge Parkway near Grandfather Mountain, and for an excellent reason: the views from Beacon Heights are far-flung, panoramic and beautiful.
 Two weathered, wide, gray rock outcrops at the mountain’s summit offer exceptional vistas to the south, east, and north, including the neighboring Calloway Peak at Grandfather Mountain.
 The towering summits of Mount Mitchell and Table Rock Mountain at Linville Gorge can be seen on the far horizon to the south.

-Climbing from a trailhead directly off the Blue Ridge Parkway, the Beacon Heights Trail shares a trailbed with the Tanawha Trail and Mountains to Sea Trail for the first portion of the hike, climbing through a lush, green forest filled with boulders, moss, fern and gnarly-branched rhododendron.
-Nearing the summit, the trail splits, hiking north and south to two enormous, curved rock outcrops and catching incredible panoramic views.
+Climbing from a trailhead directly off the Blue Ridge Parkway, this hike shares a route with the Tanawha Trail and Mountains to Sea Trail for the initial stretch, climbing through a lush, green forest filled with boulders, moss, fern and gnarly-branched rhododendron.
+Nearing the summit, the trail splits, traveling north and south to two enormous, curved rock overlooks and catching incredible panoramic views.

 Beacon Heights Trail: the hike

 The hike departs from a trailhead and parking area located near the Blue Ridge Parkway milepost 305 (view maps and driving directions), crossing a gravel road before diving eastbound into the forest.
 The feather-blazed, 13.5-mile Tanawha Trail veers to the left, hiking northbound to the Linn Cove Viaduct and the view-packed overlooks at Rough Ridge on Grandfather Mountain’s lower elevations.
 This hike veers right, traveling southwest and climbing through a rocky, rooty forest.